 The displays and exhibits integral to special events, from one-time extravaganzas to permanent exhibitions, are explored.
 Students design visual presentations and develop techniques for varied applications, learning material sourcing, budget planning, and installation/strike factors.
-Prerequisite(s): DE 236.

 DE 262 - Portfolio Development